saltukalakus/idiomatic-rust-snippets/src/patterns/behavioral/intro.md

 2- [Strategy](./strategy.md): Defines a family of algorithms, encapsulates each one, and makes them interchangeable.

 3- [Command](./command.md): Encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.

+4- [Chain of Responsibility](./chain-of-responsibility.md): Allows an object to pass a request along a chain of potential handlers until the request is handled.